fenago/machine-learning-for-finance/lab_guides/Lab_4.md

-Having read this far into the book, you\'ve already encountered the concept of [*dropout*].
+Having read this far into the course, you\'ve already encountered the concept of [*dropout*].
 Dropout removes some elements of one layer of input at random.
 A common and important tool in RNNs is a [*recurrent dropout*], which does